Thor110/WoWRevived/README.md

 The launcher will automatically request administrator permissions to ensure registry settings are correctly applied.

+Language options are not available, if you have a version other than English, let us know!
+Thanks.

 # Road Map

 The road map for this project.